 - Registering and unregistering data stores, including folders, file geodatabases, databases, enterprise geodatabases, and ArcGIS Data Store

 - Site management events, such as adding and removing GIS servers, configuring clusters, specifying log settings, creating and removing server directories, updating the configuration store, and deleting the site

-- Security events, such as users logging in or logging out of the site, creating, deleting, and disabling users, creating and changing user roles, creating and removing groups, updating SSL settings, import and export of security certificates, and updating the site's identity store
+- Security events, such as users signing in or out of the site; creating, deleting, and disabling users; creating and changing user roles; creating and removing groups; updating HTTP and HTTPS settings; import and export of security certificates; and updating the site's identity store

-- General events, such as restarting a GIS server machine, stopping or starting services, when services go into use, and noting layer drawing times in a service
+- General events, such as restarting a GIS server machine, stopping or starting services, when services go into use, duration of wait time for service requests, and noting layer drawing times in a service